Lab Test

 Clinical Disease

 Once transmitted, the mumps virus can produce symptomatic and asymptomatic infections.
 Typical mumps is an acute, self-limiting disease characterized by bilateral or unilateral parotitis.
-However, mumps virus infections can sometimes cause meningoencephalitis, orchitis, ovaritis, pancreatits, thyroiditis, or infections of the eye or inner ear (1).
+However, mumps virus infections can sometimes cause meningoencephalitis, orchitis, ovaritis, pancreatitis, thyroiditis, or infections of the eye or inner ear (1).

 Epidemiology

 Mumps is endemic throughout the world.
 Prior to licensing of the live attenuated mumps vaccine, epidemics occurred every 2-5 years with the peak incidence occurring from January through May.
-In the prevaccine era, more than 50% of cases occurred in the 5-to 9-year group and 90% of disease occurred in children under 14 years of age.
+In the pre-vaccine era, more than 50% of cases occurred in the 5-to 9-year group and 90% of disease occurred in children under 14 years of age.
 Today, more than 50% of mumps cases occur in teenagers and young adults.
 There is only one serotype of mumps virus (1).

 Incubation Period